-Such conditions or changes and the process of obtaining regulatory approvals could have the effect of delaying or impeding consummation of the merger or of imposing additional costs or limitations on Diamondback or QEP following completion of the merger, any of which might have an adverse effect on Diamondback or QEP following completion of the merger.
+Such conditions or changes and the process of obtaining regulatory approvals could have the effect of delaying or impeding consummation of the merger or of imposing additional costs or limitations on Diamondback or QEP following completion of the merger, any of which might have an adverse effect on Diamondback or QEP following completion of the merger and may diminish the anticipated benefits of the merger.
 For additional information about the regulatory approvals process, see "The Merger-Regulatory Approvals" and "The Merger Agreement-HSR and Other Regulatory Approvals."